What Causes Commercial Odors?

 Imagine this: you oversee the sanitation of an assisted living facility.
 Your staff does everything they’re tasked to keep the facility clean, but there’s no denying it: the building smells.
-Even through the lobby, there’s a lingering scent of body odor.
-You notice it and guests notice it—if you’re keeping things as clean as you can, why is this happening?
-And how can you get rid of it before it deters visitors?
+Even through the lobby, there’s a lingering stale, musty scent.
+You notice it and guests notice it.

-To help you understand your odor problems, we’ll explain where your malodors may be coming from, how they impact your business, and how to get rid of them.
-After reading, you’ll know what your odors could be linked to and what your first step toward odor elimination is.
+To help you better understand your odor problems, we’ll explain where your malodors may be coming from, how they impact your business, and how to get rid of them.
+After reading, you’ll know why your odors may be lingering and how to put a stop to this problem.

-When it comes down to it, malodors can come from virtually anywhere, usually being associated with bacteria.
-But most of the time, they fall under the umbrella of several types of odors:
+Malodors can come from virtually anywhere, usually in places associated with the bacterial breakdown of organics.
+But most of the time, they fall under one of five categories:

 Trash Odors